WVS Constitution & Bylaws

 ARTICLE VII – COMMITTEES

-2. The Membership Committee shall consist of three (3) members who shall be appointed by the President to serve overlapping terms of three (3) years each.
+2. Membership Committee.
+The Membership Committee shall consist of three (3) members who shall be appointed by the President to serve overlapping terms of three (3) years each.
 The Secretary-Treasurer shall be an ex officio member of the membership committee.
-The senior member in service on this Committee shall be the Chairman.
+The senior member in service on this Committee shall be the Chairperson.
 Nominations to the Membership Committee shall be made by the Nominating Committee which shall present the slate to the membership at its annual business meeting.
 Election shall be by a majority of votes cast at the Executive Session.
 The functions of the Committee shall be to pass upon the professional and ethical qualifications of the applicants and to advise the membership of these recommendations.
+One (1) Candidate Member-at-Large shall be appointed by the President to serve for one (1) year.

-5. The Chairman of the Local Arrangements Committee for the annual meeting shall be appointed by the President and the members of the Committee shall be appointed by the Chairman.
+7. Local Arrangements Committee.
+The Chair of the Local Arrangements Committee for the annual meeting shall be appointed by the President and the members of the Committee shall be appointed by the Chair.
 These individuals will consist of members resident in the general locality in which the annual meeting is to be held, together with the President, the Secretary-Treasurer, acting ex officio.
 The function of this Committee shall be the making of the general arrangements for the annual meeting.

 ARTICLE VIII – MEETINGS